jamesmurdza/awesome-ai-devtools/README.md

 - [Meticulous.ai](https://www.meticulous.ai/) — Automatically generated, automatically maintained end-to-end tests: as your app evolves so does your test suite.
 - [DiffBlue](https://www.diffblue.com/) — Automatically generated unit tests for Java.
 - [CodiumAI](https://www.codium.ai/) — Non-trivial test generation with support for major programming languages.
 Extensions for VS Code and JetBrains.

+## Phone Calls

+- [AICaller.io](https://aicaller.io/?ref=v) - AICaller is a simple-to-use automated bulk calling solution that uses the latest Generative AI technology to trigger phone calls for you and get things done.
+It can do things like lead qualification, data gathering over phone calls, and much more.
+It comes with a powerful API, low cost pricing and free trial.